PRIVIC: A privacy-preserving method for incremental collection of location data: Introduction

 \section{Introduction}

-As the need and development of various kinds of analysis and research using personal data are becoming more and more significant, the risk of privacy violations of sensitive information of the data owners is also increasing manifold.
-One of the most successful proposals to address the issue of privacy protection is \emph{differential privacy (DP)}~\cite{DworkDP1,DworkDP2}, a mathematical property that makes it difficult for an attacker to detect the presence of a record in a dataset and this is typically achieved by answering queries performed on the dataset in a (controlled) noisy fashion.
+As the need and development of various kinds of research and analysis using personal data are becoming more and more significant, the risk of privacy violations of sensitive information of the data owners is also increasing manifold.
+One of the most successful proposals to address the issue of privacy protection is \emph{differential privacy (DP)}~\cite{DworkDP1,DworkDP2}, a mathematical property that makes it difficult for an attacker to detect the presence of a record in a dataset.
+This is typically achieved by answering queries performed on the dataset in a (controlled) noisy fashion.
 Lately, the \emph{local variant of differential privacy (LDP)}~\cite{DuchiLDP} has gained popularity due to the fact that the noise is applied at the data owner's end without needing a trusted curator.
-LDP is particularly suitable for the situations where a data owner is a user who communicates her personal data in exchange for some service.
-One such scenario is the use of location-based services (LBS), where a user typically sends her location in exchange for information like the shortest path to a destination, nearby points of interest, traffic information, etc. The convenience and secure setting of implementing the local model directly on a user's device (tablets, smartphones, etc.) makes LDP very appealing.
+LDP is particularly suitable for situations where a data owner is a user who communicates her personal data in exchange for some service.
+One such scenario is the use of location-based services (LBS), where a user typically sends her location in order to obtain information like the shortest path to a destination, nearby points of interest, traffic information, etc. The security and the convenience of implementing the local model directly on a user's device (tablets, smartphones, etc.) make LDP very appealing.